 Iterated Execution

-Finally, all statements available in a rule body may explicitly be executed in iterative fashion, e.g., to apply a sequence of instantiator calls explicitly to a container of artefacts.
+Finally, all statements available in a rule body may explicitly be executed in iterative fashion, e.g., to apply a sequence of instantiator calls explicitly to a container of artifacts.
 Therefore, the VIL build language offers a dedicated loop statement.
-However, this expression called map in the VIL build language is different from typical programming language loops as it collects the result of its execution in terms of modified artefacts (similar to a rule).
+However, this expression called map in the VIL build language is different from typical programming language loops as it collects the result of its execution in terms of modified artifacts (similar to a rule).
 The results produced by a map expression are determined by the last standalone expression in a map body.
 The evaluation results of these expressions are collected in a sequence of type of the expression.
 The results can be assigned to a variable.
 If there is no such expression, map will behave like a typical for-loop.
 However, due to its character as an expression, a map must be used within an expression and terminated by a semicolon.

 Syntax: